Clear answers, before we step into the light

 How much does a session cost?

-Every project is unique, but we keep it straightforward: flat-rate packages for standard editorials starting at $250, and custom quotes for complex composite work like Cosplay or Body Projections.
+Every project is unique, but we keep it straightforward: flat-rate packages for standard editorials starting at $500, and custom quotes for complex composite work like Cosplay or Body Projections.
 Each session type on the booking page shows its price and deposit up front.
 Already know your direction?
-Explore editorial portraits, bodyscapes, body projection, back projection, or cosplay composites.
+Explore fine art editorial, bodyscapes, body projection, Living Canvas, or cosplay composites.

 How do I book and how does it all work?